 The Open Space Index provides a breakout of some 20 important natural resource and open space variables, summarized using tax parcels as the unit of analysis.
-The various geographic information system (GIS) layers will greatly enhance current and future mapping in the city and ensure that GIS operators will have easy access to the comprehensive map library.
+The various geographic information system (GIS) layers will greatly enhance current and future map reprints, edits and updates and ensure that future GIS operators would have easy access to the comprehensive and fundamental map library.
 To augment and expand the utility of these primary aids, the vast majority of layers that went into constructing each map were converted to KML format, for use within Google Earth.

 Natural resource and open space categories were organized into groups as a method for presenting and discussing both the open space (cultural) and the natural and biotic elements in the NRI process.
 The general organization of the NRI is listed in the sidebar to the right.